 Spread the activities out over a week, a few days, or do them all at once if you are adventurous!
 Go in any order you like.

 A super simple science project with big results, making homemade butter is hard work but well worth it!

 A classic science experiment, dancing cranberries explores both states of matter and buoyancy with just two common ingredients!

 Want to play detective or be a super-secret spy?
 Did you know cranberries can write top-secret messages because of their acidity?
 There are two ways to set up this mission with cranberry juice.

 This classic Non-newtonian fluid called oobleck is a kid-favorite, and it’s so much fun to change up with the seasons and holidays.
 Explore science with a messy cranberry sauce oobleck!

-Cooked potatoes are a staple at Thanksgiving dinner table whether you liked them baked with marshmallows or boiled and mashed with butter, the one thing they all have in common, is that when they are cooked (heat), they undergo a change!
+Cooked potatoes are a staple at Thanksgiving dinner table whether you like them baked with marshmallows or boiled and mashed with butter.
+The one thing they all have in common, is that when they are cooked (or heated), they undergo a change!
 But is it a chemical or physical change?
 Read below to find out!

 Is boiling potatoes a reversible or irreversible change?